 This component is simply providing a network so that all of these devices can communicate with one another.
 Also, it is necessary to provide Wi-Fi capability for devices that do not have hard-wired Ethernet ports like the iPad and iPhone.

 From a content creation standpoint, the Binloop is quite simple to understand.
-Each channel is connected directly to dedicated LCD flat-panel.
+Each channel is connected directly to a dedicated LCD flat panel.
 Any video content encoded and stored on a channel is what will play on the video output of that channel.

 In this 4×4 video wall application, we need 16 pieces of 1080p (1920×1080) to fill the complete 7680×4320 canvas of the video wall.
 That means that the content needs to be divided and stored on the individual Binloop channels as demonstrated in the diagram below.